JulietteCx/juliettecx.github.io/_pages/research.md

 **Should I Stay or Should I Go?
-The Effects of Floods on Firms' Location Decisions**, with Rebecca Mari
+The Effects of Floods on Firms' Location Decisions**, with Rebecca Mari Presented at Bank of England, Oxford Graduate Workshop in Environmental Economics, Environment Agency

 **Weather-Related Extreme Events, Agricultural Productivity and Insurance: Evidence from South America**, with Jonas Nauerz & Svetlana Vtyurina.
 Now _IMF Working Paper Series_